itbdelaboprogramming/BMS/README.md

 # BMS
 BMS stands for "Battery Management System"

-In this repository, you will find the codes for BMS:
+In this repository, you will find the codes for BMS features, such as:
-  1. Monitoring
+  1. Battery Monitoring
-  2. Estimation
+  2. SoC Estimation
-  3. Prediction